SmogDr/edar_coursebook/docs/index.md

 1. Read and follow these [instructions](https://happygitwithr.com/new-github-first.html){target="_blank"}
 *exactly* with the following additions:
-- Give your GitHub username to the TA, so you can be added to our [GitHub Organization](https://github.com/MECH481A6){target="_blank"}
+- Give your GitHub username to the Instructor, so you can be added to our [GitHub Organization](https://github.com/MECH481A6){target="_blank"}
-- Work with the TA to create a *private* repository within the organization, labeled *[YourLastName]-MECH481A6*
+- Work with the Instructor to create a *private* repository within the organization, labeled *[YourLastName]-MECH481A6*
 - Confirm connection between your R Project and the GitHub repository, make subfolders (`data`, `code`, `figs`) within your `[YourLastName]-MECH481A6` folder on your local drive, and push them up to GitHub; this supports a
 [project-oriented workflow](https://uncoast-unconf.github.io/uu-2019-day-zero/02-project-workflows/workflow.html#13){target="_blank"}